redwoodjs/redwood/docs/docs/uploads.md

 **4. Grab your utilities**
 Get your utilities, and export them from this file to be used elsewhere.

-- `saveFiles` - object containing functions to convert your GraphQL inputs with Files to path strings, after saving to storage.
+- `saveFiles` - object containing functions to save File objects to storage, and return a path.
   For example:

 ```